splunk/addonfactory-ucc-generator/docs/commands.md

 !!! warning "Deprecation --ui-source-map"

-    The '--ui-source-map' parameter is deprecated and will be removed in a future.
+    The `--ui-source-map` parameter is deprecated and will be removed in a future.
 Please avoid using this parameter.

 ### Verbose mode